FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/docs/documentation-style-guide.md

 # Documentation style guide

-This document gives writing style guidance for Fuchsia.dev, and these guidelines build on the general guidance in the [Google Developers Style Guide][google-dev-doc-style-guide].
+This document gives writing style guidance for Fuchsia.dev.
+These guidelines build on the general guidance in the [Google Developers Style Guide][google-dev-doc-style-guide].

+Note: This guide highlights some of the best practices for writing documentation for Fuchsia.
+Some of the topics may be covered more extensively in the resources in the following documents:

-For information on general documentation standards, including file types, locations, and general tone, see the [Fuchsia documentation standards][doc-standard].
-For specific guidance on word choice, style, and structure, see the [Fuchsia documentation style guide][style-guide].
+* For information on general documentation standards, including file types, locations, and general tone, see the [Fuchsia documentation standards][doc-standard].
+* For specific guidance on word choice, style, and structure, see the [Fuchsia documentation style guide][style-guide].
+* For the full Markdown reference guide, see the [Markdown reference guide][markdown-guide].

 ## Text and links

-### Follow the 100 character limit
+### Follow the 80 character limit

-In the Fuchsia project, the maximum line length for documentation and code is 100 characters.
+In the Fuchsia project, the maximum line length for code is 100 characters, while the maximum line length for documentation is 80 characters.
+A notable exception to this rule is URLs (i.e. links) which are written on one line, without wrapping.

+Code tends to be indented (blank space on the left of the page), while English prose (documentation) tends to form paragraphs of text.
+This difference leads to different width specification.

 ### Mark external links

-Use `{:.external}` to mark any links that are not within `fuchsia.dev` or `fuchsia.googlesource.com`:
+Use `{:.external}` to mark any links that are not within `fuchsia.dev`, `fuchsia.googlesource.com`, or `fuchsia-review.googlesource.com`:

 ```none
 This is an [external](http://example.com){:.external} link.